by: Robert Kale and Jock Purtle

 Are Smaller or Larger Software Businesses Worth More?

 Let’s look at our multiple per sales price.
 This indicates how the size of a business impacts its valuation multiple.
-We can use this metric to determine whether large Software companies or smaller Software companies are worth more overall by analyzing what kind of multiples they are selling for.
+We can use this metric to determine whether large software companies or smaller software companies are worth more overall, by analyzing what kind of multiples they are commanding based on their profit size.

-Here’s how business size impacted the valuation multiple over the past 4 years:
+Here’s how business size impacted the valuation multiple over the past few years: